Faurby/as04_g41_lakl_fret_adbe/README.md

 ## Submitting the assignment

-To submit the assignment you need to create a .pdf document using LaTeX containing the answers to the SE questions and a link to a public repository containing your fork of the completed code with the solutions to the C&#35 part.
+To submit the assignment you need to create a .pdf document using LaTeX containing the answers to the SE questions and a link to a public repository containing your fork of the completed code with the solutions to the C# part.

 Members of the triplets should submit the same PDF file to pass the assignments.
 Make sure all group names and ID are clearly marked on the front page.